mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 category: Mastering SwiftUI views
 ---

-Last week we talked about [Navigation in SwiftUI](/2019/07/17/navigation-in-swiftui/).
-This week I want to continue the topic with sheets, alerts, action sheets, and popovers.
-SwiftUI has a set of dedicated modifiers for presenting this kind of stuff.
-Let's take a look at how we can use different view modifiers to display sheets, alerts, action sheets, and popovers.
+SwiftUI has a set of dedicated modifiers for presenting sheets, alerts, action sheets, and popovers.
+Let's take a look at how we can use them to display views in different ways.

 {% include friends.html %}